ritazh/devopsfun/_posts/2015-12-21-deploying-app.md

 For the purpose of this training, we are going to deploy our application with builtin buildpacks.
 During `git push`, Dokku will automatically detect the right Buildpack for your application, you will see `-----> Node.js app detected` in the output.

-SSH into the host we just provisioned using the private key of the ssh key pair we used in the previous module:
+SSH into the host we just provisioned using the *private key* of the key pair we created in the previous module for the purpose of ssh into the Dokku instance.
+For example, ~/.ssh/dokku, not the key pair for deploying apps.

 {% highlight bash %}
 $ ssh -i <your-ssh-private-key> <your-admin-user-name>@<DNSNAMEFORPUBLICIP>.<LOCATION>.cloudapp.azure.com
 {% endhighlight %}